alhridoy/Detoxifying-Text-Generation-with-Reinforcement-Learning/README.md

 # Detoxifying-Text-Generation-with-Reinforcement-Learning

-This project comes from coursea "Generative AI with Large Language Model"

 In this project, I utilized the PyTorch framework along with HuggingFace's Transformers library to build a system for generating text based on reinforcement learning principles.
 The core of this system was the Proximal Policy Optimization (PPO) algorithm.